 ECE 814 - Introduction to Digital Signal Processing

 Introduction to digital signal processing theory and practice, including coverage of discrete time signals and systems, frequency domain transforms and practical spectral analysis, digital filter terminology and design, and sampling and reconstruction of continuous time signals.
-Laboratory component providing an introduction to DSP design tools and real-time algorithm implementation.
+Laboratory component providing an introduction to DSP design tools and algorithm implementation.
 Lab.

 ECE 815 - Introduction to VLSI

 Principles of VLSI (Very Large Scale Integration) systems at the physical level.
 CMOS circuit and logic design, CAD tools, CMOS system case studies.
 Students exercise the whole development cycle of a VLSI chip: design and layout with the up-to-date commercial EDA tools.
 An IA (continuous grading) grade is given at the end of semester I.